juyongSong/Py_song/README.md

 Usage :

-After a cloning of our git,

 git clone https://github.com/juyongSong/Py_song

-execute file mk_getdata.sh.
+cd Py_song

 ./mk_getdata.sh

-Then, one can see the data folder in the directory one get.
+Then, you can execute every file in the folders.

+e.g.
+cd backprop
+python backprop.py

+See details in each python file.